Noah670/Bunny_Planet/README.md

 # Bunny Planet

-This repo contains a small Three.js demo where you hop across tiny spherical planets to catch mischievous bunnies.
+This repo contains a small Three.js demo where you hop across larger spherical planets to catch mischievous bunnies.

 The world features a bright blue gradient skybox and each bunny is now a simple model with a body, head, and floppy ears so they look more like real bunnies.
 The starting planet is a vibrant orange so it stands out against the sky.